 – Visit Charity Gift Certificates where you can choose from over 250 charitable donations and then create your a custom e-card to give to your gift recipient.
 You can print out the e-card or email it – there’s even an option to post the gift to your recipient’s Facebook page.

 Flowers, Food, Gift Baskets

 Many places like 1-800-Flowers, Mrs. Fields, and Harry and David are still taking orders for Christmas Eve delivery, as they can have local florists deliver your gift or can ship out your order overnight.
-For 1-800-Flowers, enter the promo code TWENTYRMN to get 20% off your order!
+For 1-800-Flowers, enter the promo code SNTATWNTY to get 20% off your order!
 Looks like Walmart, Best Buy, Macy’s and Sears are still offering rush delivery for orders placed today (Monday).

 Give the gift of photos!
 Some sites like Snapfish allow you to design photo gifts – like collages, calenders, photo books, prints, posters – and then have them printed up at a local Walmart, Walgreens, Duane Reade, or other store.
 Also, see Snapfish’s Print At Home page with details on how to print up photos and downloadable holiday activity books for kids.
 Visit the Walgreens Photo Page for details on last-minute in-store pick-up items you can order, including same-day canvas prints.